dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * The *enum values* are indeed `public static final` constants
 * The *constructor* is `private`; each enum value is automatically created *only once*
 * An array of all the values is returned by static method `values`
-* Static method `valueOf` obtains the enum value whose name exactly matches the passed String
+* Static method `valueOf` returns the enum value whose name exactly matches the passed String (and throws an exception otherwise)
 * Enums have instance ("getter") methods `name` and `ordinal`
 * Enums have overridden methods `equals` and `hashCode`; even reference comparison suffices to compare enum values for equality
 * Enums have overridden method `toString`, printing the name of the value